leancamp/organisers-guide/Organisers Guide.md

 We watch who's bought tickets, looking at:
 What code did they use?
 What did they say they were?
 Founder?
 UXer?
 Consultant? etc. (So we know what community they're from.)
 What did they want to learn?

 Based on this, we know how we're tracking with balance, so we know who we want to invite more of.
 If a group is under-represented, we keep public tickets closed, but release special access codes for certain ambassadors to release publicly.
 (So, if we need more UXers or more people from Startup Group X, we give access codes to those ambassadors.)
 For a short period, say 2-3 days, they are the only ones who can buy tickets.
-These codes are usually for the cheapest Earlyvangelist price, even if that deadline has expired.
+These codes are usually for the cheapest Fast Mover price, even if that deadline has expired.

 A useful trick is to set a discount code for unlimited uses and no deadline, but announce them as only 5 tickets available so people act with urgency.
 (We’d probably extend the code anyways, so this just saves us the trouble.)